PingoPlatform/Pingo/ATLAS/Seagrass_Zostera_marina.md

 # Seagrass meadows
+Seagrass meadows are one of the most important habitats on the globe.
+In the Western Baltic Sea the seagrass Zostera marina is reported all over the place near the coast.
+Its occurence has considerably decreased from 17m water depth to only 8-9m water depth today.
+Eutriphication, algae growth, and thus light limitations is expected the main reasons.

 ## Zostera marina

 ## Location
 ![Location of sample area](img/cgs_03.png)

 The sample area is from Flensborg to Kiel / Heidkate covering water depths around 5-8m

+## Physicochemical behavior and geoacoustic setting
+Zostera marina min. water depth: 1.5m
+Zostera marina max. water depth: 8m
+Zostera marina substrate: sand, silt
+Zostera marina sediment penetration: 0.3m
+Zostera marina canopy height: 1m
+Zostera marina diameter leaf: 1-6mm
+Zostera marina color: green
+Zostera marina season: perannual, predominantly in months 5-11

+Can be overgrown with red algae
+Does not like freshwater
+Shoots rise in June
+Can settle on sand and silt of very little thickness Some leaves can remain throughout the year

 ## Ground Truthing Data
 ### Geology